Mixotroph

-A mixotroph is an organism that can use a mix of different sources of energy and carbon, instead of having a single trophic mode on the continuum from complete autotrophy at one end to heterotrophy at the other.
+A mixotroph is an organism that uses a mix of different sources of energy and carbon, instead of having a single trophic mode.
+Mixotrophs are situated somewhere on the continuum from complete autotrophy to complete heterotrophy.
 It is estimated that mixotrophs comprise more than half of all microscopic plankton.
-There are two types of eukaryotic mixotrophs: those with their own chloroplasts, and those with endosymbionts—and those that acquire them through kleptoplasty or through symbiotic associations with prey or enslavement of their organelles.
+There are two types of eukaryotic mixotrophs.
+There are those with their own chloroplasts – including those with endosymbionts providing the chloroplasts.
+And there are those that acquire them through kleptoplasty, or through symbiotic associations with prey, or through 'enslavement' of the prey's organelles.

-Possible combinations are photo- and chemotrophy, litho- and organotrophy (osmotrophy, phagotrophy and myzocytosis), auto- and heterotrophy or other combinations of these.
+Possible combinations include photo- and chemotrophy, besides litho- and organotrophy, the latter including osmotrophy, phagotrophy and myzocytosis.
 Mixotrophs can be either eukaryotic or prokaryotic.
-They can take advantage of different environmental conditions.
+Mixotrophs can take advantage of different environmental conditions.

-If a trophic mode is obligate, then it is always necessary for sustaining growth and maintenance; if facultative, it can be used as a supplemental source.
-Some organisms have incomplete Calvin cycles, so they are incapable of fixing carbon dioxide and must use organic carbon sources.
+A given trophic mode of a mixotroph organism is called obligate when it is indispensable for its growth and maintenance; a trophic mode is facultative when used as a supplemental source.
+Some organisms have incomplete Calvin cycles, so that they are incapable of fixing carbon dioxide and must use organic carbon sources.

-Overview
+Obligate or facultative

 Organisms may employ mixotrophy obligately or facultatively.